Gamesright

 Overview of processing

-The following overview summarises the types of data processed and the purposes of their processing and refers to the persons concerned.
+The following overview summarizes the types of data processed and the purposes of their processing and refers to the data subjects.

 Types of data processed